memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 The full example is available on GitHub at [interrupt@fwup-encryption](https://github.com/memfault/interrupt/tree/master/example/fwup-encryption).

-The following tools to compile the firmware:
+The following tools to compile and flash the firmware:

 * B-L4S5I-IOT01A[^BL4S5I]
 * GNU Make 3.81 as the build system